African Violets are native to Eastern Africa, and belong to the Gesneriad family.

 These plants will benefit from freezing and going dormant (defoliating) at least once every few years.
 Avoid tap water; and use only carnivorous fertilizers such as seaweed or bugs, as regular fertilizer will burn the roots and cause additional damage.

 Native to South America, Calatheas prefer medium indirect sunlight, temperatures from 60 to 85 degrees Fahrenheit, and should be watered after the top layer of soil has dried out.
+Mist your calatheas at least a few times a week when grown indoors.

 Fertilize your Calathea once every two weeks with a 20-20-20 fertilizer during the spring/summer, and once every 4-6 weeks during the cooler fall/winter months.

 Most ferns like to have evenly moist soil and high humidity.
 Certain varieties like staghorn, Rabbit's foot ferns, bird's nest ferns, and crocodile ferns prefer to dry out slightly in between waterings.
-Provide medium indirect sunlight and temperatures from 50 to 90 degrees Fahrenheit.
-Fertilize with a 20-20-20 at half strength once a month during the spring/summertime.
-Ferns do not like being too root bound, so repotting on time is important for sustaining healthy new growth.

 Hoyas are native to the Philippines, India, Thailand, Malaysia, Vietnam, Bangladesh, Indonesia, Polynesia, New Guinea, and Australia.